TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_tutorial.rst

 Visual inspection
 ^^^^^^^^^^^^^^^^^

-In the last stage *PyMOL* should pop up and *Valve* should start to feed it with visualization data.
-This would take a moment and if you set up ``save`` option a *PyMOL* session would be saved.
-Once it is done *Valve* quits and switches off *PyMOL*.
+In the last stage PyMOL should pop up and *Valve* should start to feed it with visualization data.
+This would take a moment and if you set up ``save`` option a PyMOL session would be saved.
+Once it is done *Valve* quits and switches off PyMOL.
 Now, you can restart it and read saved session.

 Clusterization
 ^^^^^^^^^^^^^^